 However, someone rightly points out that it is not so much racism as it is communalism.
 Sadly this division is an effective formula for politicians to win votes and the abandonment of it is unlikely.

 I recently finished reading Thoughts of Marcus Antoninus Aurelius, a collection of Emperor Antoninus’s thoughts about Stoic principles.
 The format of the book is notable in that each ‘thought’ is written in short sentences, sometimes even in just one phrase but rarely more than a few paragraphs.
 I like the book because it shows a man at the head of a great Roman empire sharing in common with us such simple desires of being good, just, and content.

 Marcus Aurelius writes a lot about the importance of wisdom, justice, and humility in living well.
 He is also fixated with the inevitability of death and the finitude of everything; glory, he says, is a futile pursuit as nothing is permanent and we are soon forgotten in the progress of time.
-Little did he know that his thoughts would endure for almost 2000 years.
+Little did he know that his thoughts would endure for 2000 years.

 Not Marcus Aurelius’s own words, but a commentary from the translator, nevertheless this passage is thought-provoking.